ROCm/rocBLAS/.github/CONTRIBUTING.md

 -  [I.2](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-global): Avoid global variables

 ## Format
-C and C++ code is formatted using clang-format available in clang 9.
-This is available in the /opt/rocm directory upon installing ROCm.
+C and C++ code is formatted using clang-format.
+Use the clang-format version for Clang 9, which is available in the /opt/rocm directory.
 Please do not use your system's built-in clang-format, as this is an older version that will result in different results.

 To format a file, use: